MoneySavingExpert.com homepage

 Likely to pay Inheritance Tax?
 Gifting can cut the bill

-If you're in the minority who are likely to see IHT charged on their estate, there are ways of legally reducing the bill.
+If you're likely to pay IHT, there are ways to legally reduce the bill.

-Specifically, this involves giving away money – or 'gifts' – during your lifetime.
-Doing this can reduce the total value of your estate, meaning IHT is charged on a smaller value (reducing any potential IHT bill as a result).
+It involves giving away money – or 'gifts' – while you're alive.
+This can reduce the total value of your estate, meaning IHT is charged on a smaller amount of it (which in turn reduces any IHT bill).

-Where you're planning on making gifts during your lifetime, it's worth familiarising yourself with the rules.
+Where you're planning on making gifts during your lifetime, you should familiarise yourself with what the rules are.
 To do this, we've separated gifting into two distinct categories:

-1. Your annual gift allowance: how much you can 'gift' each year without worrying about IHT.
+1. Annual gift allowance: how much you can 'gift' each year without worrying about IHT.

-2. Gifts that are subject to the seven-year-rule: 'gifts' that could count for IHT purposes if you die within seven years of giving them.
+2. Gifts subject to the seven-year-rule: 'gifts' that could count for IHT purposes if you die within seven years of giving them.

 Before we go any further though, it's worth clarifying the following: